 A survey series targeting sole in Kattegat and Skagerrak was initiated in 2004 in order to establish a time series of catch and effort data independent of the commercial fishery.
 The survey is conducted at night were sole are active.
-The survey is the main input to the Kattegat -Skagerrak sole assessment.
+The survey is the main input to the Kattegat - Skagerrak sole assessment.
 The number of stations was reduced from 116 to 80 in 2011 but this did not change the overall trends for the most common commercial species.
 There were no surveys conducted in 2012 and 2013.
 The surveys were resumed in 2014.
+In 2016 the survey was conducted with one commercial trawler and RV Havfisken both using the same type of equipment, and additional stations were placed in the Jammerbugt and the northern part of the Storebælt.

-- 12 2 days at sea (planned: 24) - 78 hauls were conducted (planned: 80).
+- 24 days (planned: 24) - 69 bottom trawl hauls were conducted at standard positions (planned: 80).